Harvard Radcliffe Institute

 The Radcliffe Institute often hosts book talks and other public events.
 It is a member of the Some Institutes for Advanced Study consortium.
-Prof. Tomiko Brown-Nagin is the institute's current dean.
+Since 2018, Tomiko Brown-Nagin has served as the institute's dean.

 History

 20th century

 The Radcliffe Institute for Independent Study was founded in 1961 by the then-president of Radcliffe College, Mary Bunting.
 The institute provided stipends as well as access to all of the resources of Harvard University to take up their chosen creative intellectual studies.
 The initial funding for the institute came from the Carnegie and Rockefeller Foundations.
 The institute was renamed the Bunting Institute in 1978; its grants supported women pursuing advanced degrees.

 The current institute was established in 1999, when Radcliffe College joined Harvard University.
 Undergraduate women had attended classes with Harvard men since 1943, received Harvard degrees signed by both Harvard and Radcliffe presidents since 1963, and lived in integrated dormitories with Harvard men since 1971.